Key points

 Climate projections for NSW indicate that NSW is likely to experience more extreme weather events such as storms and floods, due to more variable rainfall and the likelihood of tropical cyclones to track further south.
 Combined with sea level rise, this will affect more Australian people and infrastructure through erosion and flooding.

 Coastal infrastructure will be affected by sea level rise.
-A 1 metre rise in sea level – which is plausible by 2100 – will put $226 billion worth of NSW’s coastal infrastructure at risk of flooding.
+A 1 metre rise in sea level – which is plausible by 2100—could put $28–42 billion worth of NSW’s coastal infrastructure at risk of flooding (based on 2008 replacement values).
+Adjusted for inflation, this risk would now be valued at approximately $41–62 billion.
 A major storm event on top of this sea level rise will affect around 74,700 properties and many kilometres of roads and other infrastructure.

 Adapting to the impacts of climate change on our infrastructure in NSW